Doctor of Philosophy

 To find out more about any of the units listed here, copy the unit code and then search for that unit here.

-The Doctor of Philosophy degree course is self-accredited by Avondale College of Higher Education within the terms of level 10 in the Australian Qualifications Framework (AQF).
-The course is nationally registered with the Tertiary Education Quality and Standards Agency (TEQSA).
+The PhD degree is accredited under Avondale’s self-accrediting authority, within the terms of the Level 10: Doctoral Degree (Research) in the Australian Qualifications Framework (AQF), and is nationally registered with the Tertiary Education Quality and Standards Agency (TEQSA).
 In 2021 Avondale was granted university status by TEQSA.

 Where to get further information